Corpus Christi Oilfield Accident Lawyers

 While these are all different types of injuries resulting from different issues, they are all preventable when workers and employers take necessary caution.
 When companies and employees fail in their duty and do not make safety a top priority, dangerous situations can and do occur.
 At Brunkenhoefer, P.C.
-Injury Attorneys, we are committed to fighting for oilfield workers, and we want to get injured workers the compensation they need.
+Injury Attorney, we are committed to fighting for oilfield workers, and we want to get injured workers the compensation they need.

 Oilfield Accident Statistics

 Between 2007 and 2012, Texas led the nation in oilfield-related fatalities.
 In fact, the oilfield death rates in Texas accounted for about 40% of total oilfield-related deaths in the country.
 Many of these deaths occurred because oil and gas companies were not taking necessary steps to protect vulnerable workers.
 A lack of government oversight and inadequate safety programs are unacceptable when they lead to the deaths of innocent oilfield workers.
 These are some of the most alarming statistics from 2002 to 2013, from an extensive study by the Centers for Disease Control and Prevention (CDC):

 - 71% increase in the number of drilling rigs

 - 40.3% of work-related deaths caused by transportation accidents

 - 25.9% of work-related deaths caused by contact with objects or equipment